UrbanLinks/AssetManagement/docs/intro.md

 The development of public infrastructure is generally aligned with local expansion and growth.
 Investment naturally accompanies growth; however, even as growth subsides, investment must continue in order to maintain a good condition of infrastructure.
-It is estimated that the world will need to invest around '$3.3 trillion' annually to keep pace with projected growth.
+It is estimated that the world will need to invest around \$3.3 trillion annually to keep pace with projected growth.
 And if current investment rates remain unchanged, the funding gap will grow.
 This does not account for the investment needed to meet basic infrastructure needs in lower-income regions as well as mitigate climate change and cope with its effects.
-Another '$1.1 trillion' per year would be required to meet the United Nations Sustainable Development Goals in developing countries [McKinsey Global Institute 2016](https://www.un.org/pga/71/wp-content/uploads/sites/40/2017/06/Bridging-Global-Infrastructure-Gaps-Full-report-June-2016.pdf).
+Another \$1.1 trillion per year would be required to meet the United Nations Sustainable Development Goals in developing countries [McKinsey Global Institute 2016](https://www.un.org/pga/71/wp-content/uploads/sites/40/2017/06/Bridging-Global-Infrastructure-Gaps-Full-report-June-2016.pdf).